FusionAuth/fusionauth-site/site/_posts/2022-08-11-10log-fusionauth.md

 **Dan:** Can you tell me a bit about 10log?
 What is the company's mission?

 **Kőműves:** 10log is building a suite of web-based technical and project management tools for the architectural acoustics & noise control industry.
 These tools are designed to speed up the learning curve for new acousticians and increase efficiency and design quality for senior acousticians.
-10log also sponsors research to improve the knowlegebase of acoustics and the quality of these tools.
+10log also sponsors research to improve the knowledge base of acoustics and the quality of these tools.

 **Dan:** That sounds really cool.
 What would you say is the biggest challenge of this project?
 Is it UX?
 The math that models the acoustics?
 Something else?